Subscriptions

 8. Review the prices for all countries and regions, make any additional edits, and click Next.

-9. Choose whether you’d like to maintain the original price for current subscribers or apply the price change to all subscribersmaintain the original price for current subscribers or apply the price change to all subscribers.
+9. Choose whether you’d like to maintain the original price for current subscribers or apply the price change to all subscribers.

 • If you’re lowering the price, it will automatically apply to all subscribers.

-• If you maintain the original price for current subscribers, they’ll continue to pay the original price.
+• If you preserve the original price for current subscribers, they’ll continue to pay the original price.
 Listeners who subscribe after the price change will pay the new, higher price.

-• If you’re raising the price for all subscribers, existing subscribers will need to consent on their next billing cycle in order to renew at the higher price.
-Subscribers who do not consent or take no action will automatically expire.
+• If you’re raising the price for all subscribers, existing subscribers may need to consent on their next billing cycle in order to renew at the higher price.
+Subscriptions will automatically expire if customers do not consent or take action.

 10. After a price change goes into effect, you won’t be able to undo it.
 You can plan a new price change to lower it, but previous subscribers that chose not to renew your subscription will need to resubscribe.